uwePhillPhelps/IAP-2024/Tutorials/Workshop 1.md

 All IAP learning materials are provided upfront - organised so that you can work at your own pace - but we will examine topics in classes on a week by week schedule.
 Each tutorial introduces a new programming concept which will be explored and exercised in the C++ programming language.

-Whilst you are free to move ahead at your own pace if you wish, it is very important that all exercises are completed in the intended order as the material is incremental; that is, each practical builds upon the last. **It is very important to attend support sessions.
-Poor attendance often results in poor grades.
-The secret here to passing this module (and achieving a state of music tech bliss) is to follow the schedule week-by-week!**

-## Getting the tools

-Download the IAP repository (which contains all of the required materials and applications)
+Your **first task** is to download the IAP repository (which contains all of the required materials and applications)

 ::➡️:: [Download master branch zip file](../../../archive/refs/heads/master.zip) ::⬅️::